Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 Financial support

-You're usually entitled to Winter Fuel Payments if you're of State Pension age in the third week of September.
+You're usually entitled to Winter Fuel Payments if you're eligible for Pension Credit.
 The State Pension age is 66.
-You should start getting the Winter Fuel Payment automatically once you reach State Pension age, but sometimes you might need to apply.
+You should start getting the Winter Fuel Payment automatically once you reach State Pension age, if eligible.

 Additional support for disabled people